nicolasparada/blog/content/posts/go-messenger-realtime-messages.md

 }
 ```

 First it checks for the correct request headers and checks the server supports streaming.
-We create a channel of messages and register it in the bus.
+We create a channel of messages to make a client and store it in the clients map.
 Each time a new message is created, it will go in this channel, so we can read from it with a `for-select` loop.

 Server-Sent Events uses this format to send data: